FinHubSA/open_banking_ais/readme.md

 ### 4 Get a data access token bound to the consent

 Now request a token with the consent_id and the scope you’ll use (accounts.read).
 Other scopes are: "accounts.read", "balances.read", "transactions.read", "beneficiaries.read" which map from the permissions above.
+For multiple scopes, separante the scopes with a space when passing them.

 ```bash
 curl -s -X POST https://open-banking-ais.onrender.com/connect/mtls/token \